 Kitchen Design & Planning Guide

 While Planning your Kitchen Design or Layout is a task not to be taken lightly, it's also not a task that has to be done by a professional!
-Follow some simple rules and it's totally possible to plan your own kitchen and have your installation go completely smoothly... on the flip side of course, should you ignore rules or cut corners when measuring, you can create your very own kitchen nightmare.
-To help you decide which 'planning' route is the best for you to take, we've listed several Free Kitchen Design options below.
-Please bear in mind that beyond the information listed here, we do not offer any advice on kitchen planning and design.
+Follow some simple rules and it's possible to plan your own kitchen and have your installation go completely smoothly.
+On the flip side of course, should you ignore rules or cut corners when measuring, you can create your very own kitchen nightmare.
+To help you decide which Planning route is the best for you to take we've listed several Free Kitchen Design options below.
+Please bear in mind that beyond the information listed here, we do not offer advice on kitchen planning and design.

 Kitchen Design Software (Free)